dorkbox/Console/README.md

 Console.INPUT_CONSOLE_TYPE   (type String, default value 'AUTO')
  - Used to determine what console to use/hook when AUTO is not correctly working.
    Valid options are:
-     - AUTO - automatically determine which OS/console type to use
+     AUTO - automatically determine which OS/console type to use MACOS - try to control a MACOS console
-     - UNIX - try to control a UNIX console
+     WINDOWS - try to control a WINDOWS console
-     - WINDOWS - try to control a WINDOWS console
+     UNIX - try to control a UNIX console
-     - NONE - do not try to control anything, only line input is supported
+     NONE - do not try to control anything, only line input is supported

+Console.AUTO_FLUSH   (type boolean, default value 'true')
+ - Enables the output printstream to automatically flush after every write.
+NOTE: This is DANGEROUS, as it removes the usefulness of
+     * the backing BufferWriter!

 Ansi.restoreSystemStreams()
  - Restores System.err/out PrintStreams to their ORIGINAL configuration.
 Useful when using ANSI functionality but do not want to hook into the system.